 Here are some programs to investigate:

-The Tax Counseling for the Elderly (TCE) Program is geared toward those over 60 who have questions or need help filing their returns.
-Volunteers, usually through nonprofit groups, offer their time via a grant from the IRS.
-To locate the nearest TCE site, use the AARP Site Locator Tool or call 888-227-7669.
+The AARP Foundation Tax-Aide Program is geared toward moderate-income people 50 and older who have questions or need help filing their returns.
+Volunteers, usually through nonprofit groups, offer their time at 5,000 locations nationwide via a grant from the IRS.
+To locate the nearest Tax Aide site, use the AARP Site Locator Tool or call 888-AARPNOW (888-227-7669).

 Look for local help.
-If you live in New York City, for example, you could have your tax return prepared via the Food Bank’s Tax Assistance Program.
-Eligibility requirements include earning $50,000 or less with dependents or $18,000 or less without dependents.
-More than 39,000 people participated in the program last year.
-In Philadelphia, the Campaign for Working Families operates several free tax sites across the city, where people can just walk in and be assisted on a first-come, first-served basis.
+If you live in New York City, for example, you could have your tax return prepared via the Food Bank’s Tax Assistance Program, which helped New Yorkers get back more than $140 million in tax refunds and credits.
+Eligibility requirements include earning $60,000 or less in 2022.